 Instructors are handpicked from a selected group of industry experts and mentors and trained to deliver the best online learning experience.
 All training.com instructors have at least ten years of industry experience and extensive functional expertise in the field they train.

-One re-attempt will be provided in case the candidate scores less than 70%.
+- Five re-attempts will be provided to clear online test in case the candidate scores less than 70%.

-A Participation certificate will be issued if the candidate does not score 70% after five attempts.
+- A Participation certificate will be issued if the candidate does not score 70% in the Assessment.

 The prerequisites for the program are: